theheking/intro-to-command-line-hpc/practical_overview/5_Redirection.md

 > Determining quality
 > -------------------
-> In this lesson, we’re going to be manually searching for strings of `N`s within our sequence results to illustrate some principles of file searching.
-It can be really useful to do this type of searching to get a feel for the quality of your sequencing results, however, in your research you will most likely use a bioinformatics tool that has a built-in program for filtering out low-quality reads.
+> In this lesson, we will be manually searching for strings of `N`s within our sequence results to illustrate some principles of file searching.
+It can be really useful to do this searching to get a feel for the quality of your sequencing results, however, in your research you will most likely use a bioinformatics tool that has a built-in program for filtering out low-quality reads.

 Let’s search for the string NNNNNNNNNN in the SRR2589044_1 file:

     $ grep NNNNNNNNNN SRR2589044_1.fastq

 This command returns a lot of output to the terminal.
 Every single line in the SRR098026 file that contains at least 10 consecutive Ns is printed to the terminal, regardless of how long or short the file is.
-We may be interested not only in the actual sequence which contains this string, but in the name (or identifier) of that sequence.
-We discussed in a previous lesson that the identifier line immediately precedes the nucleotide sequence for each read in a FASTQ file.
-We may also want to inspect the quality scores associated with each of these reads.
-To get all of this information, we will return the line immediately before each match and the two lines immediately after each match.
+We may be interested not only in the actual sequence which contains this string, but also in the name (or identifier) of that sequence.
+In a previous section, we discussed that the identifier line immediately precedes the nucleotide sequence for each read in a FASTQ file.
+We may also want to inspect the quality scores associated with these reads.
+To get all this information, we will return the line immediately before each match and the two lines immediately after each match.

 We can use the `-B` argument for grep to return a specific number of lines before each match.
 The `-A` argument returns a specific number of lines after each matching line.
 Here we want the line _before_ and the two lines _after_ each matching line, so we add `-B1 -A2` to our grep command: